 Licensed firearm dealers are permitted to transport firearms in certain situations in DC.
-They are allowed to sell firearms to other licensed dealers and they are allowed to transport and sell ammunitions to other licensed dealers.
+They are allowed to sell firearms to other licensed dealers and they are allowed to travel with and sell ammunitions to other licensed dealers.
 However, individuals cannot legally transport a firearm outside of their home or place of business in DC, even if they have a firearms registration.

 It is important to understand the specific regulations regarding transporting firearms in DC, so as to not get charged with any violating offenses.
 If someone does face charges, it is important for them to work with a skilled DC gun lawyer who can help them fight their transportation charges.

-If a person is going from Michigan where they have a concealed carry permit and traveling to South Carolina where they have a valid concealed carry permit and they drive through DC without the permit, that does not necessarily expose that person to DC firearm laws as long as the weapon is stored in the vehicle in accordance with legal requirements.
+If a person is going from Michigan where they have a concealed carry permit and traveling to South Carolina where they have a valid concealed carry permit and they drive through DC without the permit, that does not necessarily expose that person to firearm laws as long as the weapon is stored in the vehicle in accordance with legal requirements.
 However, if the person intends to stop in DC, they would be subject to DC laws regarding registration and licensing and could find themselves facing very serious criminal charges.

 The ammunition must be kept separately from the gun.
 The gun cannot be kept in the passenger compartment of the car.
 It must be kept in the trunk of the car.
 If there is no trunk, it must be kept in the rear-most portion of the vehicle.
 That is the rear area of an SUV or a hatchback.